 “When I’d be at the playground with Brooke, I would see kids all the time with stuff she’s allergic to, often climbing on the equipment while they’re eating,” she told Allergic Living.
 “I would feel like I have to take her home.
 That’s unfair.”

-Last fall, Warren decided to take matters into her own hands about raising awareness about food allergies so that parents and food-allergic kids can feel a little more at ease in the park.
+In the fall of 2017, Warren decided to take matters into her own hands about raising awareness about food allergies so that parents and food-allergic kids can feel a little more at ease in the park.
 She drew inspiration from a news report about a mother in Minnesota who raised money to put up food allergy awareness signs around her local parks.

 Warren thought it was a terrific idea, and decided attempt the same in Traverse City.
 She realized that others who don’t live with food allergies simply might not think of the food residue issue.
 Recalling a reaction Brooke had three years ago, she said the only thing that made sense “was that she had touched something that had traces of dairy or her other allergens.”